-- Natural pyrethrum versus synthetic permethrin insecticides --

 Pyrethrum insecticide, either alone or in combination with other compounds, is a very effective, safe and environmentally friendly garden insecticide.
 It very effective against a wide array of garden pests and can often be used right up to the day of harvest (see label instructions).

 Pyrethrum is one of the botanical insecticides and is often combined with neem oil or insecticidal soap to make a highly effective, wide spectrum, low toxicity spray.
 These combination products can be used for aphids, scale insects, spider mites, thrips and many other leaf-feeding garden pests.
-Pyrethrum-based garden insecticides and other least-toxic garden pesticides are available here (DoMyOwn.com).
+Pyrethrum-based garden insecticides and other least-toxic garden pesticides are available here (DoMyOwn.com, one of our affiliates).

-Permethrin is widely used and has recently enjoyed an upswing in homeowner popularity since the widely used insecticide diazinon was taken off the US market.
+Permethrin has recently seen an upswing in homeowner popularity since diazinon was taken off the US market.
 Permethrin has many uses from landscape pest control to head lice shampoos, flea, tick and mosquito control on dogs, and mosquito control on outdoor clothing and camping gear.
 Permethrin is relatively low toxicity but highly toxic to cats and some other animals.

 How to search 'Bugs for more information